Baluds/Halo/README.md

 **Using the Summarizer:**
 1. Navigate to any article or blog post
 2. Select and copy the text you want to summarize (Cmd/Ctrl+A then Cmd/Ctrl+C)
-3. Click the Flash Guardian icon
+3. Click the Halo icon
 4. Make sure you're in the Text Summarizer view (📝 icon)
 5. Paste the text into the text box (Cmd/Ctrl+V)
 6. Choose your summary length: